theprimarybrain/theprimarybrain.github.io/_posts/2023-07-26-CVC-Word-Literacy-Center-Rotations.md

 In this post, I am sharing my favorite tips and tricks for running successful centers, and I even planned out an entire week of plans and activities for you!
 You can grab it here:

+## Choosing Activities For Your Students

+When I choose activities to use during my center rotations, I like to choose resources that can be repeated each week for a variety of phonics skills.
+This way, I only have to train my students on how to use each center one time, then they can continue using similar activities in the center each week.
+Here are a few of my favorite types of reusable activities:
+- Partner Games
+- Write and Erase Cards
+- Sheet Protector Write and Wipe Mats
+- Task Card Boxes

+Starting centers in your classroom is a lot to think about and I want to make it as easy as possible for you!
+I planned out a full week of -at family centers so you can try out a variety of activities and see what types are your favorite.
+You can grab them here:
 <div id="fd-form-64c1f4f9d206cffe61186713"></div>
 <script>
   window.fd('form', {